TO THE SHAREHOLDERS

 during the year under review.
 This segment includes dividend and interest income of

-few occasions during the year under review.
-However, recent development in escalation in
+record high on few occasions during the first half of the year under review.
+However, the

 (c) Other Comprehensive Income: